Jaja of Opobo: Life and career

 Opobo came to be a prominent trading post in the region's palm oil trade.
 Jaja barred entry to European and African middlemen, effectively monopolizing trade, and by 1870 was selling eight thousand tons of palm oil directly to the British.
 Opobo also shipped palm oil directly to Liverpool.
 Despite his trade rivalry with the Europeans, Jaja sent his children to schools in Glasgow and enlisted whites to staff the secular school he built in Opobo.
 He barred any missionaries from entering Opobo.

 At the 1884 Berlin Conference the Europeans designated Opobo as British territory.
 When Jaja refused to cease taxing the British traders, Henry Hamilton Johnston, a British vice consul, invited Jaja for negotiations in 1887.
-Jaja was arrested on arrival aboard a British vessel; he was tried in Accra in the Gold Coast (now Ghana) then exiled, first to London, and later to Saint Vincent and Barbados in the British West Indies.
+Jaja was abducted on arrival aboard a British vessel; he was tried in Accra in the Gold Coast (now Ghana) then exiled, first to London, and later to Saint Vincent and Barbados in the British West Indies.
 His presence in the West Indies was alleged to be the cause of civil unrest, as the people of Barbados, of African descent, were upset at the poor treatment of a King from their homeland.

-In 1891, Jaja was granted permission to return to Opobo, but died en route.
+In 1891, Jaja was granted permission to return to Opobo, but died on the way.
 Following his exile and death, the power of the Opobo state rapidly declined.
-In 1903 the King Jaja of Opobo Memorial was erected in his honor in Opobo town centre.
+In 1903 the King Jaja of Opobo Memorial was erected in his honour in Opobo town centre.